CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 # Further Trainings

-* :star: [Microsoft Learn - Machine Learning](https://docs.microsoft.com/en-us/learn/browse/?roles=data-scientist&term=machine%20learning) - good selection of short training units and exercises, highly recommended! :star:
+* :star: [Microsoft Learn - Machine Learning](https://docs.microsoft.com/en-us/learn/browse/?roles=data-scientist&term=machine%20learning) - great selection of short training units and exercises! :star:
 * [AI Business School](https://aischool.microsoft.com) - great for gaining specific, practical knowledge for defining and implementing an AI strategy in your company (more targeted at business users, but also covers the responsible use of AI)
 * [Microsoft Professional Program for Artificial Intelligence track](https://academy.microsoft.com/en-us/tracks/artificial-intelligence) - extremely in-depth and very extensive Machine Learning training (includes a lot of mandatory hands-on)